-The Superintendent shall be responsible for Board members receiving copies of the Agenda with all accompanying pertinent information at least three (3)3 days prior to the meeting.
+The Superintendent shall be responsible for Board members receiving copies of the Agenda with all accompanying pertinent information at least three (3)5 days prior to a regularly scheduled meeting.
+The Superintendent shall provide Board members copies of the Agenda with all accompanying pertinent information a soon as possible prior to an emergency or a special board meeting.